financenerd/financenerd.github.io/_posts/2019-12-24-My-investment-strategy.md

     ------------

  Investing schedule:
-     -- Invest at the end of each month
+   - Invest at the end of each month
-     -- Rebalance annually with bonus + spare cash; avoid selling to rebalance -- Rebalance to target allocation
+   - Rebalance annually with bonus + spare cash; avoid selling to rebalance
+   - Rebalance to target allocation

 # Reasonable things that I will NOT do (for now)
 - Gold
+  - Could be used as another uncorrelated asset class to improve returns and volatility
+  - Could be a very good insurance in today's environment (low interest rates, high instability of the EURO zone)
--- Could be used as another uncorrelated asset class to improve returns and volatility -- Still seen by enough people as a form of money and safe haven to have great runs, e.g. 1970s and 2000s -- But: not a productive asset, expected real return is zero -- High degree of speculation makes it hard to reason about gold
+  - Still seen by enough people as a form of money and safe haven to have great runs, e.g. 1970s and 2000s
+  - But: not a productive asset, expected real return is zero
+  - High degree of speculation makes it hard to reason about gold
-- Finer-grained allocations by geography, size, term, etc (e.g. Asian small cap value, etc) -- Too much complexity, too much of a time sink
+- Finer-grained allocations by geography, size, term, etc (e.g. Asian small cap value, etc)
+  - Too much complexity, too much of a time sink